rlogwood/zelta-test/README.md

 Functional tests are found in [debian12/tests](debian12/tests)

-The functional test do a series of zelta and zfs checks on two freshly created pools.
+The functional tests perform a series of zelta and zfs checks on two freshly created pools.
 The pools are re-created for each test sequence.